 Each participant will be screened to determine eligibility within 28 days prior to study treatment.
-Eligible participants will report to the CRU at least 12 hours prior to Day 1 and will be required to stay in the CRU for 18 days and 17 nights.
+Eligible participants will report to the CRU at least 12 hours prior to Day -1 and will be required to stay in the CRU for 13 days and 12 nights.
 A safety follow-up call will be made to participants approximately 28 to 35 days from administration of the final dose of study intervention.

-Each enrolled participant will participate in 2 study periods:
+Each enrolled participant will participate in 3 treatments and each washout period will begin after the first dose of study treatment: